imchikachirag/Jetstream/README.md

             <version>0.11</version>
         </dependency>
 ```

-7. in your web project, add the following to your web.xml
+Add the cometd and streaming servlets to your web.xml
 ```xml
         <servlet>
             <servlet-name>cometd</servlet-name>